Moka Pot Cappuccino – Blue Penguin’s Sweet Honey Moka Pot Cappucino Recipe

 That’s it, folks!
 Our simple recipe to a delicious morning, afternoon or late night coffee drink.

-It really goes to show that sometimes, if you’re stuck in a rut, you just need to look at it from another perspective.
+In the end, it really goes to show that sometimes, if you’re stuck in a rut, you just need to look at it from another perspective.

 I mean for me, if I never gave the moka pot another chance, I would have always thought of it as the most inefficient way to make coffee.